Vinyl Record Albums LPS

 5. It is then replaned to size and sanded with 150 grit and 320 grit paper

 6. Then I apply Food safe Mineral Oil

 1. You should apply mineral oil before using it.
 Rub a generous coat on both sides and let soak in overnight.
 Then buff off the excess.
 You may use any time after that.

-2. Maintenance consists of: wash with warm soapy water - disenfect with cholorine bleach (that kills all the harmful bacteria)-
+2. Maintenance consist of: wash with warm soapy water - disenfect with cholorine bleach (that kills all the harmful bacteria).

 4. You can never overdo the mineral oil, Never use: Corn - Olive - Vegetable Oil

 You have to keep it clean and dry.
 Scrub your board after every use with hot, soapy water.
 If you put 1 tablespoon of bleach into a gallon of water and rinse with that, so much the better.